rramoscabral/AZ-220---Training---Microsoft-Azure-IoT-Developer/Lab-Setup.md

   How-to Install:

-  1. Before installing any Linux distros for WSL, you must ensure that the "Windows Subsystem for Linux" optional feature is enabled
+  1. Before installing any Linux distros for WSL, you must ensure that the "Windows Subsystem for Linux" optional feature is enabled using Windows PowerShell:
   ```powershell
     Install-Module PowerShellGet -Force
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux